 References to cells on worksheets that contain DynaRanges are not dynamic if the reference contains the sheet name (for example =Sheet1!A1).
 This means that the reference will initially work, but will not show changes in the source cell value.

 DynaRange operations use various mechanisms of copying and moving sheet structures (initializing, expanding, and collapsing).
 In combination with merged cells, this may lead to unwanted side effects.
 Therefore it is generally recommended not to use merged cells inside of DynaRanges.

 Hyperlink transfer and DynaRange initialization

-If a DynaRange depends directly on a cell, and a hyperlink is used to transfer a value to this cell, the DynaRange will not directly update itself.
-In this scenario, you should transfer the value in the hyperlink into a variable, and make the DynaRange directly dependent on the variable.
+If a DynaRange depends directly on a cell, and a hyperlink is used to transfer value to this cell, the DynaRange does not directly update itself.
+In this scenario, you must transfer the value in the hyperlink into a variable, and make the DynaRange directly dependent on the variable.

 If you reference contents from the Worksheet in the source formula for the subset (for example, a named range specifying a cell that contains connection/database), make sure to place these contents in area that is not affected by expanding/collapsing the DynaRange; that is, above and/or to the left of the DynaRange.
 Otherwise, the changing layout of the worksheet when expanding/collapsing the DynaRange may lead to undesired side effects.

 When exporting reports to Excel, only the DynaRanges on the first sheet of the report will be calculated.
 When using a Batch XLSX Snapshot, however, all DynaRanges on all sheets will be calculated.

 Learn more about the DynaRanges in this free online course from Jedox Academy!
 Just enter your email address when prompted, and the video will begin playing.